Hexfloo/song-picker/README.md

 #### This app includes:

-- Main page, with concise explanation of the process
+- Introduction page, with concise explanation of the voting process.
-- Form page, for the actual voting
+- Form page, for the actual voting.
-- Thanks page, generates after voting is completed
+- Thanks page, generates after voting is completed.
-- DJ page, accessed through a secret URL (regular users can't view the results)
-- JS script that prohibits a user from voting more than once
+- Results page (in previous versions of this app, this page was inaccessible to regular users.
+This functionality can be added again if needed).

+## Special features

+#### One vote per person:

+After casting a vote, localStorage is saved to ensure every person votes only once.
+Yes, technically users can remove browser data and vote again, but this action seems implausible in an actual event setting.

+#### Connection to a database:

+For real-life use, votes will be gathered and pulled from an actual DB.
+This version has no DB connection currently.

 ## Mobile-first approach